Brian Lohse: Career

 After three years, Lohse returned to Iowa, working as a lawyer for EMC Insurance.
 In 2004, Lohse also held a second job as a newspaper carrier.
 In September 2012, Lohse and his wife Mary won an Iowa Powerball lottery jackpot of $202 million, at the time the state's second-largest Powerball jackpot.
 With the winnings, the couple established the Lohse Family Foundation, funded the construction of a high school football stadium, and opened a grocery store in their hometown of Bondurant, Iowa.
 After winning the lottery, Brian Lohse ended his practice of law.
 Mary Lohse remained a medical assistant at a Mercy Medical Center-affiliated clinic, though only on a part-time basis.
 In August 2022, Fareway announced that it would acquire the Brick Street Market and Café from the Lohse family.

 Politics

 Brian Lohse served on the Bondurant City Council for eight years before contesting Zach Nunn's open Iowa House of Representatives seat in District 30 as a Republican Party candidate.
 He faced Democratic Party candidate Kent Balduchi in the November 2018 general election.
 Lohse announced in December 2019 that he would run for reelection in 2020.
 He defeated Lori Slings in the general election.
 In the 2022 general election, Lohse ran unopposed for District 45.
 In 2024, Lohse won a second term in District 45, defeating Anthony W. Thompson.
+Lohse was defeated in the June 2026 Republican primary by Austin Stubbs.
+Lohse subsequently announced on Facebook that he would be stepping away from politics and disaffiliating with the Republican Party.